Blog

 The manual approach to compliance can be stressful and risky.
 However, having a compliance automation solution like Sprinto can save you significant time and effort.
 It connects with your systems, constantly monitoring controls against regulatory compliance standards like GDPR or HIPAA.
 It runs compliance tests, gathers evidence, and intimates security teams when controls fail, ensuring you have enough time to initiate corrective steps and keep your compliance program in check all year round.

-Continuous compliance monitoring informs your company of your compliance status, while automated workflows ensure complete coverage.
-Sprinto offers a solution to navigate complexities and maintain compliance round-the-clock.
+Sprinto’s continuous control monitoring informs your company of your compliance status, while automated workflows ensure complete coverage.

-The interesting part is that Sprinto provides tailored dashboards that present real-time information based on your preferences.
+The interesting part is that Sprinto provides tailored dashboards that present real-time information.
 This helps you take immediate action and prevent lapses in compliance and potential fines.

 Conduct an internal audit